Inverted/tasbot_eyes/README.md

 * Use the *tasBot Eye Color Analyzing Uniquified Search Engine (BECAUSE)* to create a color palette based on an
   image: https://github.com/R3tr0BoiDX/because
 * Paste the desired hex palette into a plain text document **WITHOUT** the leading '#'.
-For example, a valid entry for a pale red would be "E78587" (no '#' in front).
+For example, a valid entry for a pale red would be `E78587` (no '#' in front).
 One color each line.
-BECAUSE creates `.tasbotPalette` files, but thats not required.
+BECAUSE creates `.tasbotPalette` files, but that's not required.

 ## Known problems

-* Actually use the delay time between frames, thats encoded within the GIF.
+* Actually use the delay time between frames, that's encoded within the GIF.
 There is already a method implemented, that needs to be tested yet.
 In theory, `0xF9` is the identifier for the byte from the "Graphics Control Extension"-block, where the delay time is encoded.
 More on that here: http://giflib.sourceforge.net/whatsinagif/bits_and_bytes.html
 * When an animation is monochrome, it's pixels can be colored in a randomly chosen color, to make everything more